Dr. Richard Weinblatt

 It happened on a building search call ten years ago.
 The lesson on the

-importance of observation skills and other building search issues reinforced
+importance of observation skills and other building search issues reinforced in

-building search points.
+points.

 READ MORE: